amblicity/neopixel-nodejs/README.md

 # neopixel-nodejs
 Out of the box REST API to manipulate Adafruit Neopixels.
 Includes Arduino Sketch.

+## Version 0.3.5
+* Added .env file to allow default initialisation of Arduino

 ## Version 0.3.2
 * Alternatively can be used as a socket server instead of a REST API